dev-philip/event-app-frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## How to create a component

+navigate to the `src/app/components` component directory and use the command `ng generate component SignupModal` - this will create a component SignupModal boilerplate for you.

+## How to create a page

+navigate to the `src/app/pages` pages directory and use the command `ng generate component AboutPage` - this will create an AboutPage Page

+## How to create a service

+navigate to the `src/app/services` service directory, create a service folder for the service you want to create and use the command
+`ng generate service category-service` - this will create a category-service service